tomtom94/stockmarketpredictions/README.md

 You can run any company stock market you want, just download it yourself from Yahoo Finance.

-In order to do so choose your own ticker for example CGG company in France, from this page https://fr.finance.yahoo.com/chart/CGG.PA then open your browser console, click 5A to display 5 years of data.
-Hence copy the gross json result from the api call into the `yahooData.json` file.
+In order to do so choose your own ticker for example CGG company in France, from this page https://fr.finance.yahoo.com/chart/CGG.PA open your browser console, click 5A to display 5 years of data.
+Then copy the gross json result from the api call into the texte area in the web page, click Submit Yahoo Data button.

 ![alt text](src/yahooFinance.png?raw=true "Yahoo Finance")